-PaperCut NG Internet Control works by reading the proxy log files and counting a user's Internet data and time usage.
+PaperCut NG Internet Control works by reading the log files from a single proxy server and counting a user's Internet data and time usage.
 The cost of this usage is calculated and debited from the user's credit.
 If the user no longer has credit available they are denied Internet access.
 The technique used to deny Internet access is dependent on the proxy server and platform.
-Configuration of proxy servers is described later in the chapter.
+Configuration of the proxy server is described later in the chapter.